-Stanley W. Ashley
+Stanley W. Ashley, MD

 Stanley W. Ashley, MD, is the Frank Sawyer Professor of Surgery at Harvard Medical School and a general and gastrointestinal surgeon at Brigham and Women’s Hospital.

 A graduate of Oberlin College and Cornell University Medical College, he completed a residency in general surgery and did a research fellowship in gastrointestinal physiology at Washington University in St. Louis.
 He subsequently served on the faculties of Washington University, the University of California at Los Angeles, and, since 1996, Brigham and Women’s Hospital/Harvard Medical School.
 At the Brigham, he has served as Program Director of the General Surgery Residency, Chief of Surgery at Harvard Vanguard Medical Associates/Atrius Health, Vice Chairman of the Department of Surgery, and most recently Chief Medical Officer and Senior Vice President for Medical Affairs.